JimmyDansbo/VTUIlib/README.md

 Registers affected: .A, .X & .Y
 ZP registers affected: r0 ($02-$03), r1h ($05), r2l ($06)

 **Description** Save an area from screen to memory.
-Notice that each character on screen takes up 2 bytes of memory because a byte is used for color information.<br>
+Notice that each character on screen takes up 2 bytes of memory because a byte is used for color information.
+Function only supports VERA stride value of 1.<br>

 |Register|Purpose|
 |--------|-------|